s-mcdonald/json/README.md

 )
 ```

-#### Hydrate to setters
+#### Hydration with Setter Methods

-If your class requires processing or passing by a setter method, you can hydrate to a setter given that it adheres to;
+If your class relies on setters for processing or assigning values, `PHPJson` can hydrate using setter methods, provided these conditions are met:

-* Single required argument
+- The setter accepts exactly one required argument.
-* JsonProperty attribute is used to denote the hydration.
+- The `JsonProperty` attribute is used to specify the property for hydration.
-* Required param is of matching type
+- The argument type matches the data type in the JSON.
+-
 ```php
 class MyUser
 {